Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_1.md

 # Near things are more related than distant things?
 (Part 1)

 This post is part of a series of geo-dashboard articles I wrote.
-If you have no expierence in Dash-plotly or dash-leaflet I suggest you look at: **10 Steps to Build a Geo-Dashboard with Dash-Plotly and Dash-Leaflet Maps.** Anyhow I love building geographic maps with Dash-Plotly because it allows me to quickly create and deploy somewhat complex interactive mapping user experiences and prototype my ideas in my favorite programming language, Python, while achieving React-like qualities.
+If you have no/some expierence in Dash-plotly or dash-leaflet I suggest you look at: **10 Steps to Build a Geo-Dashboard with Dash-Plotly and Dash-Leaflet Maps.** Anyhow I love building geographic maps with Dash-Plotly because it allows me to quickly create and deploy somewhat complex interactive mapping user experiences and prototype my ideas in my favorite programming language, Python, while achieving React-like qualities.

 In this post, I decided to take a more scientific approach and challenge the famous “First Law of Geography”: “Near things are more related than distant things” (Waldo Tobler).